pbjorklund/pbjorklundblog/content/posts/music-genre-deep-dive.md

 ---
-title: "Music deepdive #1 -"
+title: "Music deepdive #1"
 authors:
   - Patrik Björklund
 share: true
 date: 2025-01-09 11:30:00 +0200
-summary: Summary of max 50 words
+summary: Listening to more music.
+First up things like Ambient Americana, Drift Phonk, Europop and Mathcore.
 tags:
-  - one-single-tag-with
+  - music
 series:
-  - Business
+  - music
 ---
 I wanted to listen to more music in 2025.
 So obviously I created a kanban board with 1 card per music genre from [Rate Your Musics list of Genres](https://rateyourmusic.com/genres/) and figured I can listen to the nr 1 rated album in each category.
 Then I should be able to say I gave most types of music a fair chance while figuring out what I like and don't like.